 Step 4: Scheduling Final Examination and Defense

-Students must schedule a Final Examination and Defense of their thesis work.
-No later than the eighth week of the quarter prior to the quarter of Final Examination, determine the date/time of the exam with the members of the supervisory committee attending the exam (all members must be able to certify the results of the exam).
-The Final Examination must take place no later than the eighth week of the quarter in which all degree requirements are met.
-This will allow time for the student to make recommended changes to the thesis.
+Students must schedule a Final Examination and Defense of their thesis work no later than the third Thursday of the quarter in which they are giving their Final Examination, coordinate with supervisory committee to determine the date/time of the exam.
+All members of the supervisory committee must be in attendance for the exam (all members must be able to certify the results of the exam).
+The Final Examination must take place prior to the last day of instruction of the quarter in which all degree requirements are met.
+Earlier is recommended to allow time for the student to make any recommended changes to the thesis.

 Step 5: Master’s Degree Request